Determining the IP address

 1. Split the 48-bit MAC address into two 24-bit halves.

-2. Insert the 16-bit FFFE mark in the center: the 16-bit sequence FFFE is inserted between the two halves.
+2. Insert the 16-bit 'FFFE' mark in the middle, placing the 16-bit sequence FFFE between the two halves.
 This results in a 64-bit address:

 4. Convert to IPv6 format and add prefix: The modified 64-bit address is combined with the link-local prefix fe80:: to obtain the full IPv6 address: